-Soccer-Salah and Mane strike as Liverpool see off the Blades
+Soccer-Salah and Mane strike as Liverpool see off The Blades

 Salah opened the scoring on four minutes, capitalising on a slip from United defender George Baldock.
 Mane tapped in from close range on 64 minutes after his original effort had been saved to secure a victory that marked Liverpool being unbeaten in the top flight for a year.

-Jurgen Klopp’s side have 58 points from 20 games, while Sheffield United sit eighth, seven points behind fourth-placed Chelsea.
+Jurgen Klopp’s side have 58 points from 20 games - a feat only matched by Manchester City's 2017-18 title winning side - while Sheffield United sit eighth, seven points behind fourth-placed Chelsea.

-Liverpool were far from their dazzling best but had too much quality for the newly-promoted outfit.
+Liverpool were far from their dazzling best but had too much quality for the newly-promoted outfit, which they illustrated by amassing a club-record 874 passes against The Blades.

+"It was very unlike us.
+We didn't lay a glove on them or do anything that has got us into this position," Sheffield coach Chris Wilder told BT Sport.

+"I thought they were outstanding.
+They didn't have to get out of second or third gear, though.
+When we played them at our place we laid a glove on them and made it difficult, but they won every first ball, dropped on every second ball, ran forward and ran back.
+They did that miles better than us.

 The opener came after Baldock slipped under Virgil van Dijk’s long ball, allowing Andy Robertson to break into the box and square for Salah, who swept in his 10th league strike of the season.

-The Egyptian was then thwarted by Dean Henderson in the visitors’ goal, before John Lundstram saw an equaliser correctly ruled out for offside after 15 minutes.
+It marked the beginning of a lively opening 15 minutes in which John Lundstram saw a looping effort land just wide for the visitors, as well as having an equaliser correctly ruled out for offside.

+Salah was denied a second by a spectacular Dean Henderson save before Georginio Wijnaldum fired narrowly over.

-Salah then hit to post after the restart, before feeding Mane, whose initial effort was parried by Henderson but he netted the rebound.
+Salah then hit the post after the restart.
+But he showed excellent composure to feed Mane, whose initial effort was parried by Henderson - but he netted the rebound.

+The home crowd were spared a nervy finale as substitute Oliver McBurnie contrived to steer Enda Stevens' inviting cross straight at Alisson Becker from inside the six-yard box with two minutes remaining.

 (Reporting by Joseph Cassinelli, editing by Pritha Sarkar)